-- Varicella (chickenpox) vaccine: two doses, grades K through through 11; one dose grade 12 OR documentation of positive disease history from the primary care provider.
+- Varicella (chickenpox) vaccine: two doses, grades K through 12 OR documentation of positive disease history from the health care provider.

-- Meningococcal type A, C, W and Y (MenACWY) vaccine: one dose, grades 7, 8, 9, and 10; two doses, grade 12 with one dose on or after the age of sixteen.
+- Meningococcal type A, C, W and Y (MenACWY) vaccine: one dose, grades 7 through 11; two doses, grade 12 with one dose on or after the age of sixteen.